101companies/101worker/configs/env/README.md

 * `$diffs101dir` - Diff- and changes-related output directory of the runner.
 You shouldn't mess with this.

+There is also a special environment variable that is set after everything else is loaded.
+You can't reference this in your config file, but it's useful in modules and libraries:

-* `$last101run` - Contains a timestamp of the last 101worker run, or 0 if it hasn't been run before.
+* `last101run` - Contains a timestamp of the last 101worker run, or 0 if it hasn't been run before.

 URLs are only special if they start with the `file://` scheme.
 In that case, their path will be turned into an absolute `file://` URL as described above.
 The same rule for trailing slashes apply.
 Other URLs like `http://` or `https://` won't be touched.